← Part of Ignite AI Consulting

 Principle 04

 The human is the image-bearer, not the AI.
-Before assigning any task to AI, the image-bearer prays for help, guidance, and spiritual fruit.
+Before assigning any task to AI, we pray for help, guidance, and spiritual fruit.
 The AI is a tool wielded from a place of prayer — never a substitute for it.

-The image-bearer practices regular fasts from AI — a day each week, a season of the year, certain protected zones of life and ministry.
-The capacity to set AI aside is what proves the image-bearer is not yet captive to it.
+We practice regular fasts from AI — a day each week, a season of the year, certain protected zones of life and ministry.
+The capacity to set AI aside is what proves we are not yet captive to it.
 Where there is no fast, dependence is already forming.

 Principle 05